Research on Inuit clothing: Collections

+Conservation and restoration

 Preservation of skin clothing, even in a museum, is difficult, because the organic materials used to make the garments are subject to decay, hair loss, and insect infestation if not preserved with enormous care.
 Historically, garments were often displayed in museums without any protection whatsoever.
-Storage areas were often poorly-maintained, dusty, and full of insects.
+Storage areas were often poorly maintained, dusty, and full of insects.
 These poor display and storage methods led to the deterioration or outright loss of many items.

 Since the 1960s, methods for storage of cultural heritage objects have become increasingly sophisticated.
 Skin garments today are typically kept in cold storage facilities when not on display.
 When on the museum floor, they are kept in airtight showcases with controlled temperature and light intensity.
 Although protective measures are important, research has found that the original preparation process, as well as previous ordinary use of the garments, are also significant factors which influence the degree of deterioration in skin garments.
-Driscoll-Engelstad suggested that museums should work with Inuit artisans to repair damaged clothing and artifacts.
+Driscoll-Engelstad suggested that museums should work with Inuit artisans to conserve and repair damaged clothing and artifacts.
 Knowledge obtained from preservation of Inuit skin garments, particularly regarding collagen deterioration, has been used to assist in the preservation of important historical documents including the Royal Charter of the Hudson's Bay Company and the United States Declaration of Independence.

-Increased access to travel and digital communication technologies like the internet have made it easier for museum curators to collaborate with Inuit communities.
-This can take the form of providing material to the community for cultural heritage programs, or arranging training so community members can make recordings of knowledge from the oral tradition.
-Many museums have created digital exhibits to provide greater access to their collections.
-Collaborative projects such as Skin Clothing Online, from the National Museum of Denmark, Greenland National Museum, and Museum of Cultural History, Oslo, have made thousands of high-resolution images and dozens of 3D scans of hundreds of pieces of skin clothing from various Arctic cultures freely accessible to researchers and the general public.